 Mariposa County has a Special Purpose Juvenile Hall, which can hold youth in custody for up to 96 hours.
-The facility is staffed with extra-help, on-call employees only.
-Unfortunately, over the past several years it has been difficult to hire enough employees required to cover 24 hour shifts in the juvenile hall.
-Therefore, Mariposa County has housing contracts with the Madera, Tuolumne and Kern County Juvenile Detention facilities.
-Youth requiring detention, pending a court appearance, are transported to one of these out of county facilities.
+Unfortunately, over the past several years it has been difficult to hire enough on-call employees required to cover 24hour shifts in the facility.
+Therefore, Mariposa County has housing contracts with Madera and Tuolumne County Juvenile Detention facilities.
+Detained youth are transported to one of these out-of-county facilities.

-YOBG funds may be used to cover the contract housing fees for youth detained in Madera, Tuolumne or Kern County facilities.
+YOBG funds may be used to cover the contract housing fees for youth detained in Madera or Tuolumne County facilities.
 Furthermore, YOBG funds may be used to cover medical or mental health costs for detained youth requiring these services while under the care, custody and control of the Mariposa County Probation Department.